dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 ## 8.3.
 Example: Concurrent Echo Server

 The clock server used one goroutine per connection.
-In this section, we’ll build an echo server that uses multiple goroutines per connection.
+In this section, we'll build an echo server that uses multiple goroutines per connection.
 Most echo servers merely write whatever they read, which can be done with this trivial version of `handleConn`:
 ```go
     func handleConn(c net.Conn) {
         io.Copy(c, c) // NOTE: ignoring errors